 “At all times it has also been profitable to deny or suppress such knowledge…You already know that.
 So do I. It is not knowledge we lack.
 What is missing is the courage to understand what we know and draw conclusions.”

 Sven Lindqvist, Exterminate All the Brutes

-And while the trauma of being interrogated and threatened for over two hours in this man’s office didn’t result in a sexual assault, the bullying was intended to force me to fall in line, to relinquish my right to resist, and to exhibit the power of the institution to prohibit my right to a livelihood there or anywhere else, if I refused to become complicit in continuing the practice of white supremacy.
+And while the trauma of being interrogated and threatened for over two hours in this man’s office didn’t result in a sexual assault, the bullying was intended to force me to fall in line; and, if I refused, I was to relinquish my right to resist and exist at this institution.
+I wouldn’t be allowed to sign the contract!
+Here is an example of complicity with the practice of white supremacy.

 At least two hours!
 I was warned I shouldn’t leave.
 This was it!
 I was told I needed to go back where I came.
-I wasn’t “fit” to teach.
+I wasn’t “fit,” he declares, to teach.
 Suddenly after 13 years, I wasn’t “fit” to teach!

 Why, you don’t even have a car!
 You have to speak with a psychologist.

-And he dials a number and hands me the phone and leaves the roo
+And he dials a number and hands me the phone and leaves the room.

 It’s the summer of 2000, I have yet to sign the contract, but I’ve been hired.
 Just a month before the school year is to start, and this man has notified my building manager that I have a cat.
 The English department, in the meantime, has already seen to it that I am without an office among them.
 The only Black faculty in that department.